This Okavango Delta, Zimbabwe & Kruger Safari journeys overland through Southern Africa, visiting top safari

 After our thrilling game walk, we visit the Panorama Route.
 We journey through the rugged northern Drakensberg mountain range, passing through one of the most beautiful parts of South Africa.
 Along the way, we stop to admire the sweeping views of the impressive Blyde River Canyon from God's Window viewpoint.
 We also stop to take in the stunning views of the Three Rondavels and Bourke’s Luck Potholes formations in Blyde River Canyon.

-At the end of our scenic exploration, we return to our camp in Kruger for dinner and a laid-back evening.
+At the end of our scenic exploration, we return to our camp in Kruger for a tasty dinner and a traditional dance performance.

 Most tour groups choose to enjoy dinner together after the safari, with the post-tour lodge offering an optional braai (barbecue) that can be booked through your guide.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.